tbfld/counter.ink/content/blg/old/social-media/2019/2020-08-14-they-always-say-that.md

 extract:
 created: 2024-11-17 17:08
 updated: 2025-02-14 22:04
-author: "tb"
+author: tb
 images:
 order:
 enableToc: "true"
 permalink:
 aliases:
 draft: "false"
 publish: "true"
 date: 2020-08-14
 tags:
+  - right
+  - politics
+  - history
+  - language
+  - law
+  - jurisprudence
-  - needs_tags
+  - elections
 yaml_end: true
 ---
 Lots of you tune this stuff out, but give me a few minutes of your time, because this doesn’t end like you expect.